 5. How would you handle a harsh critique?

-6. Does your current schedule include time to commit to a weekly workshop for twelve weeks?
+6. Does your current schedule include time to commit to a weekly workshop for a period of nine or twelve weeks?

-7. List several BIPOC reviewers that whose work has been important to you as a reader and your growth as a cultural critic.
+7. Please list several writers (women and men from diverse cultures) whose work has been important to you as a reader and your growth as a writer.